ectorrodrigues/blackholeframe/README.md

 ## MECHANICS
-To customize your pages, edit the index and other files inside [yourproject]/app/view/pages/[pagename] You can code as you wish on these files.
+To customize your pages, edit the index and other files inside [yourproject]/app/view/pages/[pagename].

+You can code as you wish on these files.

-To create a loop, requesting from the database to show some information you need to put your content between de <loop> markers.
+To create a loop, requesting from the database to show some information, you need to put your content between de <loop> markers.
 Inside this loop markers you should put the <loop_sql> marker, which will pass the paramameters who will be send to construct the sql request to the database.

 To tell what column from database you want to be show, you need to put it between keys.
 See the following example: